Visit our home-based clinic in McKenzie Towne, SE Calgary.

 Acupuncture and Registered Massage Therapy (RMT): you will undress and remain covered underneath the sheets.
 Only the area being worked on will be exposed.
 Most clients keep their underwear on, though this is up to the client.
 The therapist will always ensure that you are properly draped with a sheet.

-Fascial Stretch Therapy (FST): please wear comfortable, athletic clothing (no buttons, no zippers, no jeans).
+Fascial Stretch Therapy (FST) and Critical Alignment Therapy (CAT): please wear comfortable, athletic clothing (no buttons, no zippers, no jeans).

 CranioSacral Therapy (CST) and Lymphatic Drainage Therapy (LDT): you have the option to remain fully clothed.
 Comfortable, loose clothing is recommended.